redis/redis-om-python/docs/getting_started.md

 Windows users can also use Docker.
 See the next section on running Redis with Docker for more information.

-### Running Redis With Docker
+### Using Redis With Docker

 Instead of installing Redis manually or with a package manager, you can run Redis with Docker.

+We recommend the [redismod](https://hub.docker.com/r/redislabs/redismod) image because it includes Redis modules that Redis OM can use to give you extra features.
+Later sections of this guide will provide more detail about these features.

-The official Redis Docker image is hosted on [Docker Hub](https://hub.docker.com/_/redis).
+You can also use the official Redis Docker image, which is hosted on [Docker Hub](https://hub.docker.com/_/redis).

-**TIP:** If you plan on using Docker, we recommend the [redismod](https://hub.docker.com/r/redislabs/redismod) image because it includes the RediSearch and RedisJSON modules.

-You start Redis with Docker with the `docker run` command, like this:

-    docker run -d -p 6379:6379 redislabs/redismod

-**NOTE**: We'll talk more about this command (specifically, the arguments chosen) when we discuss running Redis later in this guide.
+**NOTE**: We'll talk about how to actually start Redis with Docker when we discuss _running_ Redis later in this guide.

 ## Recommended: RediSearch and RedisJSON